Talitadevs/pmv-ads-2023-2-e2-proj-int-t6-organizer/README.md

 ### <a name="metodologia">Metodologia</a>

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

+### <a name="analise">Análise</a>

+#### <a name="diagramaclasse">Diagrama de Classes</a>

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

-### <a name="modelodados">Modelo de Dados</a>
+#### <a name="merconceitual">Modelo de Dados</a>

 O modelo de dados desempenha um papel fundamental no projeto de sistemas de banco de dados, facilitando a compreensão e a representação dos dados.
 Neste contexto, exploraremos o Modelo Entidade-Relacionamento (ER), examinando sua aplicação tanto no Projeto Conceitual, que foca na modelagem abstrata de conceitos de negócios, quanto no Projeto da Base de Dados, que se concentra na implementação técnica desses conceitos em sistemas de gerenciamento de banco de dados.

-#### <a name="merconceitual">Modelo Entidade Relacionamento - Projeto Conceitual</a>
+##### <a name="merconceitual">Modelo Entidade Relacionamento - Projeto Conceitual</a>

-No Modelo Entidade Relacionamento (Conceitual) a seguir, exploraremos como o modelo ER é aplicado de forma conceitual para representar as entidades, atributos e relacionamentos essenciais deste sistema de gerenciamento de tarefas, fornecendo uma visão abstrata e clara de sua estrutura de dados.
+O modelo ER é aplicado de forma conceitual para representar as entidades, atributos e relacionamentos essenciais deste sistema de gerenciamento de tarefas, fornecendo uma visão abstrata e clara de sua estrutura de dados.

-##### Entidades
+###### Entidades

 * Usuários:
    - ID (Chave Primária): Identificador único do usuário.